-In the left front corner of the notebook is the battery compartment.
+The battery compartment is in the left front corner of the notebook.
 It houses the rechargeable NiMH battery pack.
 The battery pack begins charging whenever you connect the AC adapter to the notebook.
-It is very important to always have the battery installed on the notebook, to have it always charged.
-Leaving the battery pack out of the unit for a long period of time will completely drain the battery cells.
+It is very important to always have the battery installed on the notebook and to have it always charged.
+Leaving the battery pack out of the unit for a long period of time completely drains the battery cells.